 We automatically import transactions from your bank or credit card accounts, and use it to categorize your expenses.
 Your bookkeeping team generates financial reports for your business at the end of every month.
 At the end of the year, you get a financial package that gives you everything your accountant needs to file your taxes.

 Tax filing is easier with Bench

 In addition to your monthly bookkeeping, Bench can also file your federal and state income taxes for you.
 Your IRS compliant financial records are collected by your Bench tax coordinator and passed to a Tax Professional at our trusted partner Taxfyle, to get your taxes filed on time, every time.

 If you don’t have many paper records (like most ecommerce businesses), and do most of your banking online, Bench is a good choice.
 A lot of the entrepreneurs we work with run ecommerce businesses, so we’re familiar with the ins and outs of your industry.

 That being said, some businesses aren’t a great fit for Bench.
 If your business has scaled beyond a few million in revenue, you may want to look at hiring a full-time bookkeeper in-house.

+Selling products online may have started out as a hobby, but look at you now—you’re running a full-time ecommerce operation!
+If the financial aspects of entrepreneurship are starting to feel like a bit much, we’re here to help.
 Have questions about what it’s like working with Bench?
 Check out An Inside Look at How Bench Does Your Bookkeeping.